 Search engine robots read the description meta tag looking for key phrases and key words that potential searchers may use to find the products or services you offer.
 The meta description is almost as important as the page title and page content for search engine optimization.
 Also, since it is the text that is presented on the SERP after the title, it should be carefully crafted so that it entices potential visitors to your site.

 8. Only include keywords that are relevant

 Keywords used to be considered the most important element to SEO.
 However, due to the abuse of keyword tags, whereby webmasters, website owners or SEO marketers added endless lists of keywords that bore no relevance to the content, they are no longer considered important.
 If you think someone may search your business using certain keywords then those keywords should be included in your content.

 Don't just add keywords to your meta tags for the sake of it.
 It is more important to include quality keywords than to include an endless list of words that do not relate to your content.
 Google and other search engine robots consider this to be abuse and may black mark your website.

 Google now also recognizes on page "keyword stuffing," and will penalize a web page for excessive keyword repetition and reduce its page rank.
 So while your content should contain the main keywords and key phrases for the page, it is not a good idea to over do it.
 Only repeat keywords if it makes sense to do so.

 9. Make them different

 Use different key phrases and keywords on each page of your website.
-You may want to include some key words on every page, such as your business name, your main product or service category, and your business location or the locations you cover, as these may be used to refine a search.
+You may want to include one or two key words on every page, such as your business name, your main product or service category, and your business location or the locations you cover, as these may be used to refine a search.
 But, there is no point in including the same key phrase(s) or keywords on every page of your website, particularly if they don't relate to each page.
 If visitors see multiple results for your website, they won't know which one contains the information they are looking for and may leave before they find it.
 Make the key phrases and keywords different on every page and ensure they relate to the content on the page they appear.